marklogic/flux/docs/getting-started.md

 ```
 ./bin/flux import-delimited-files \
     --path ../data/employees.csv.gz \
-    --connection-string "nt-user:password@localhost:8004" \
+    --connection-string "flux-example-user:password@localhost:8004" \
-    --permissions nt-role,read,nt-role,update \
+    --permissions flux-example-role,read,flux-example-role,update \
     --collections employee \
     --uri-template "/employee/{id}.json"
 ```

-By accessing your [MarkLogic qconsole](https://docs.marklogic.com/guide/qconsole), you can see that the `employee` collection in the `nt-example-content` database now has 1000 JSON documents, one for each line in the gzipped CSV file.
+By accessing your [MarkLogic qconsole](https://docs.marklogic.com/guide/qconsole), you can see that the `employee` collection in the `flux-example-content` database now has 1000 JSON documents, one for each line in the gzipped CSV file.

 ### Importing via JDBC